-Regional detailed regional and local geological studies have been undertaken, including geochemical and geophysical examinations, focused on past exploration programs on the Don David Mine.
-These studies currently serve as the basis for four main exploration target areas: Arista, Alta Gracia, Margaritas, and Rey.
-In 2022 an analysis of satellite derived ASTER and Landsat OLI 8 SWIR and NIR data for the Arista and Margaritas projects; this study confirmed known targets and identified additional areas for follow-up ground exploration and future drill campaigns, Data for these projects are reviewed and updated regularly.
+Many detailed regional and local geological studies have been undertaken, including geochemical and geophysical examinations, focused on past exploration programs on the Don David Mine.
+These studies currently serve as the basis for four main exploration target areas: Arista, Alta Gracia, Margaritas, and El Rey.
+In 2022 an analysis of satellite derived ASTER and Landsat OLI 8 SWIR and NIR data for the Arista Project and the Margaritas property was undertaken.
+This study confirmed known targets and identified additional areas for follow-up ground exploration and future drill campaigns.
+Data for these Projects are reviewed and updated regularly.